apache/maven-site/content/markdown/glossary.md

 -   **Artifact**: An artifact is something that is either produced or used by a project.
 Examples of artifacts produced by Maven for a project include: JARs, source and binary distributions, WARs.
-Each artifact is uniquely identified by a [group id](#GroupId) and an artifact ID which is unique within a group.
+Each artifact is identified by a [group id](#GroupId), an artifact ID, a version, a packaging, and a classifier.
 -   **GroupId**: A group ID is a universally unique identifier for a project.
 While this is often just the project name (eg.
     `commons-collections`), it is helpful to use a fully-qualified